moccalotto/kaos/_brainstorms/farout.md

 »feeding« (usually by spraying calcium carbonate or similar nutrients on the surface or the coral).

-A stasis vault is a machine that vastly reduces the speed of biological processes.
+A Stasis vault is a machine that vastly reduces the speed of biological processes.

 People in stasis experience nothing but a dreamless sleep.